'Electoral College Has Spoken': McConnell Belatedly Congratulates Biden On Win

 "I also want to congratulate the vice president-elect, our colleague from California, Sen. Harris," McConnell said.
 "Beyond our differences, all Americans can take pride that our nation has a female vice president-elect for the very first time."

-McConnell made the remarks at the tail end of a speech on the Senate floor acknowledging all of Trump's accomplishments over the last four years, from new judges to progress building a wall along the Mexico-U.S. border to gains for the military.
+McConnell made the remarks at the tail end of a speech on the Senate floor, acknowledging all of President Trump's accomplishments over the last four years — from new judges to progress building a wall along the Mexico-U.S. border to gains for the military.

 McConnell also closed out his remarks that it was time to end the Trump administration on a positive, bipartisan note.